DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack-rewrite-2/docs/gcc_wrappers/README.md

    //
    // `c_bind` is meant for declarations, not definitions, AFAICT anyway.
 It
    // therefore does some things that we maybe don't want, like changing the
    // function's "extern" status.
-It also isn't even exposed in the plug-in
+   //
-   // headers, so you'll need to forward-declare it yourself. auto was_extern = DECL_EXTERNAL(this->_node);
+   auto was_extern = DECL_EXTERNAL(this->_node);
    c_bind(DECL_SOURCE_LOCATION(this->_node), this->_node, true); // c/c-tree.h
    DECL_EXTERNAL(this->_node) = was_extern;